kamon-io/Kamon/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/io.kamon/kamon-akka-2.4_2.12/badge.svg)](https://maven-badges.herokuapp.com/maven-central/io.kamon/kamon-akka-2.4_2.12)

-Kamon's integration with Akka comes in the form of two modules: `kamon-akka` and `kamon-akka-remote` that bring bytecode instrumentation to gather metrics and perform automatic `TraceContext` propagation on your behalf.
+Kamon's integration with Akka comes in the form of two modules: `kamon-akka` and `kamon-akka-remote` that bring bytecode instrumentation to gather metrics and perform automatic `Context` propagation on your behalf.

 The <b>kamon-akka</b> module require you to start your application using the AspectJ Weaver Agent.
 Kamon will warn you at startup if you failed to do so.